dashpay/docs-core/docs/reference/p2p-network-control-messages.md

 **Spork 19 values**

-ASpork 19 supports two different enable values:
+Spork 19 supports two different enable values:

 * `0` - Masternodes create ChainLocks for all blocks.
 * `1` - Masternodes retain existing ChainLocks, but do not sign new ones.